-When you're looking for a job, the biggest number to consider is your hourly wages or annual salary.
+When you're looking for a job, the biggest number to consider is your hourly wage or annual salary.
 But the benefits a company offers, from health insurance to tuition reimbursement, can also make a big difference to your monthly bills and are worth factoring into your job decision.
-(Find out what questions you should ask about employee benefits during your job interview.)

 How Tuition Reimbursement Programs Work

 Implementation of this program varies significantly from company to company.

 Some reimburse for any educational classes.
 Others require that coursework is done through specific schools to be eligible for reimbursement.
 And, some companies may only cover tuition costs for approved classes.